danielecampli-unitrento/hdsc/README.md

 The following is the list of macro-experiments, in the form of Jupyter notebooks, documenting the evolution of the project in its entirety.
 1. [[ETL] Extract-transform-load pipeline](./nbsrc/etl.ipynb): extract-transform-load procedures starting from Matlab simulation-based data
 2. [[EDA] Exploratory data analysis experiments](./nbsrc/eda.ipynb): exploratory data analysis conducted to gain initial insights on the problem settings and its peculiar datasets
+3. [[EPM] Encoding & parameters modeling experiments](./nbsrc/epm.ipynb): selection and shaping of parametric entities, with subsequent encoding experiments
-3. [[KBE] Knowledge base embedding experiments](./nbsrc/kbe.ipynb): construction of queryable knowledge bases via HDC/VSA embedding
+4. [[KBE] Knowledge base embedding experiments](./nbsrc/kbe.ipynb): construction of queryable knowledge bases via HDC/VSA embedding
-4. [[MPT] Model performance testing experiments](./nbsrc/mpt.ipynb): classification accuracy and generalization performance tests
+5. [[PTT] Performance testing & tuning experiments](./nbsrc/ptt.ipynb): classification accuracy and generalization performance tests, with complementary tuning experiments

 </div>